What Does a Registered Agent Do?

 Should I pay for a registered agent?

-There are several advantages of hiring a registered agent service, including flexibility, corporate compliance, peace of mind, and privacy.
+There are several advantages of hiring a service provider, including flexibility, corporate compliance, peace of mind, and privacy.